hyeong0113/Shopify-competition2022/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
 This application is written by Hyungjune Kwak.
 The purpose of the application is dsiplaying images of the Mars captured by Nasa.
+In the application, an user can select type of a rover.
+Then, value of sol(Martian rotation/day) should be typed and type of a camear should be selected to bring list of photos.
 This application is deployed by Heroku.

 url: https://shopifynasaapp.herokuapp.com/